Procedure for Export:

 Step 3: Send Samples

-Send samples to those buyers along with proforma invoice, packing list, and certificate of origin (if required).
+Send samples to those buyers along with the proforma invoice, packing list, and certificate of origin (if required).

 Only shipping charges to be paid to send samples, no need to pay export duty on samples.